sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

     - You want to get explicit symbolic representations of the different values a variable could take that would satisfy the equation.
-    - You want to substitute those explicit solution values into other equations or expressions involving the same variable.
+    - You want to substitute those explicit solution values into other equations or expressions involving the same variable using {meth}`~sympy.core.basic.Basic.subs`

 - {func}`~.solveset`
-    - You want to represent the solutions in a mathematically precise way, using [sets](../../modules/sets.rst).
+    - You want to represent the solutions in a mathematically precise way, using [mathematical sets](../../modules/sets.rst).
     - You want a representation of all the solutions, including if there are infinitely many.
     - You want a consistent input interface.
     - You want to limit the domain of the solutions to any arbitrary set.
+    - You do not need to programmatically extract solutions from the solution set: solution sets cannot necessarily be interrogated programmatically.

+## Guidance

+### Include the variable to be solved for in the function call

 We recommend you include the variable to be solved for as the second argument for either function.
 While this is optional for equations with a single symbol, it is a good practice because it ensures